MiksuJak/ProgrammingDiary/README.md

 1. [What is it all about?](#intro)

 # What is it all about?
-Hello there!
-So nice of You to come around!
+Hello there! :wave: So nice of You to come around!